 Stimming isn’t necessarily a bad thing, as long as it doesn’t hurt your child.
 But some stimming can be ‘self-injurious’ – for example, severe hand-biting.

-Researchers think there might be several reasons for stimming.
-Stimming might happen because children with autism spectrum disorder (ASD) are:
+Stimming might happen because children and teenagers with autism spectrum disorder (ASD) are:

-oversensitive to the world around them – in this case, stimming can calm them down because it lets them focus on just one thing and takes away some of the sensory overload
+oversensitive to the world around them – stimming can calm them down because it lets them focus on just one thing and takes away some of the sensory overload

-undersensitive to their surroundings – in this case, stimming such as hand-flapping or finger-flicking can stimulate their ‘underactive’ senses
+undersensitive to their surroundings – stimming like hand-flapping or finger-flicking can stimulate their ‘underactive’ senses

-anxious – stimming might help reduce anxiety by calming them.
-This might be by focusing their attention on the behaviour or by producing a change in their body that calms them
+anxious – stimming might calm them down and reduce anxiety by focusing their attention on the stim or by producing a calming change in their bodies

 Stimming often reduces as your child develops more skills and finds other ways to deal with sensitivity, understimulation or anxiety.